luckyhappycat/vscode-configer/README.md

 # vscode-configer
-A command line tool for generating .vscode configuration files
+A command line tool for generating .vscode configuration files.

+It provides a template configuration.